We will open at 2 PM today

 • Bladder Stones or Crystals: These cause inflammation and pain similar to UTIs, and may also lead to blood in the urine.

 • Feline Idiopathic Cystitis (FIC): Cystitis is a sterile inflammation of the bladder that causes pain while urinating.
-Male cats are more prone to FIC, and this condition can progress to urinary obstruction.
-A life-threatening emergency.
+Male cats are more prone to FIC, and this condition can progress to urinary obstruction, which is a life-threatening emergency.
 Look for signs such as squatting outside the box, frequent attempts to urinate, and producing only small amounts of urine. or none at all.

 • Chronic Kidney Disease: Kidney disease affects the kidneys’ ability to concentrate urine.
 This leads to dehydration and increased thirst, creating a cycle of excessive drinking and dilute urination.
 Cats may begin urinating in inappropriate places due to urgency or volume.